-The early introduction of this measure brings further improvement in the UniCredit Capital adequacy, as UniCredit's Overall Capital Requirement to be held in form of CET1 Capital is lowered by maximum 77bps, as a function of how Tier 1 and Total Capital compares with their respective requirements (i.e. being UniCredit's P2R equal to 175bps it can be covered by maximum 77bps by Additional Tier 1 and Tier 2 instruments of which maximum 44bps can be covered by Tier 2 instruments).
+The early introduction of this measure brings further improvement in the UniCredit Capital adequacy, as UniCredit's Overall Capital Requirement to be held in form of CET1 Capital is lowered by maximum 77 bps, as a function of how Tier 1 and Total Capital compares with their respective requirements (i.e. being UniCredit's P2R equal to 175 bps it can be covered by maximum 77 bps by Additional Tier 1 and Tier 2 instruments of which maximum 44 bps can be covered by Tier 2 instruments).

-As a consequence of all what above and of the decision to reduce the in Countercyclical capital buffers adopted by certain National Authorities, UniCredit is required to meet the following overall capital requirements on a consolidated basis from 30 September 2020:
+As a consequence of all what above and of the decision adopted by the competent National Authorities concerning the Countercyclical Capital Buffers, as of 31 December 2020, UniCredit shall meet the following overall capital requirements on a consolidated basis:

-• Common Equity Tier 1 ratio: 9.03%;
+Common Equity Tier 1 ratio: 9.03%;

-Tier 1 ratio: 10.85%;
+• Tier 1 ratio: 10.85%;